fedcloud-eu/vault-doc/_sources/quickstart.rst.txt

 ***********************************

 If the value string is started with "@", the FedCloud client will read the content of the file with the name for the value of the key.
-The following command creates a secret ``certificate`` in Secret management service for storing host certificate and its key:
+The following command creates a secret object ``certificate`` in Secret management service for storing host certificate and host key:

 ::